in

 #39 Fifth Avenue Hotel in New York City.

-Fifth Avenue Hotel In New York City.
+Fifth Avenue Hotel in New York City.

 The Fifth Avenue Hotel, 1894.
 Photograph.